Course Name and Code

 Students will also familiarize and verify the technical compliance to all the communication and learning tools to be used during the course.

-Students’ performance will be evaluated based upon total points accumulated throughout the semester according to the following:
+Student performance will be evaluated based upon total points accumulated throughout the term according to the following:

 20% - participation

 Grades will be assigned by letters according to AVC Grading Policy.